Rules

 8. Object Ball Frozen To Cushion Or Cue Ball.

-This applies to any shot where the cue ball’s first contact with a ball is with one that is frozen to a cushion or to the cue ball itself.
+This applies to any shot where the cue ball’s first contact with a ball is with one that is frozen to a cushion.
 After the cue ball makes contact with the frozen ball, the shot must result in either:

 a) A ball being pocketed, or;